El Capitán Trueno y el Santo Grial: Release

 No member of the cast attended the presentation of the movie in Valencia on 5 October 2011, leaving producer Pau Vergara alone.
 Vergara was credited as the single screenwriter, but Peris-Mencheta claimed Vergara was opportunistic ("tiene un morro que te cagas"[sic]) and that the screenplay should be credited to the director too.
 Days later, Peris-Mencheta attacked Vergara in Twitter, stating "may Pau Vergara pay what he owes and stay away from Spanish cinema forever".

 Distributed by Walt Disney España, the film was theatrically released on 7 October 2011.

-The film grossed €739,162 euros and 118,749 viewers.
+The film grossed €739,162 and 118,749 viewers.

 Reception

 The film earned very poor reviews.
 Reviewing for El País, Javier Ocaña titled his review as deforme insensatez ('warped foolishness'), noting that the "direction of actors is simply nonexistent", positively comparing leading actor Peris-Mencheta to the rest of the cast ("at least he does not take risks").
 Even the president of the Academy of Cinematographic Arts and Sciences of Spain (Enrique González Macho) raised his opinion on the matter, deeming the film to be a 'drag' (pestiño).
 The film was presented in media as "the biggest fiasco of Spanish cinema".